rantonels/starless/README.md

 `tracer.py` accepts the following command line options:

-* `-d`: run test (render with [lofi] settings)
+`-d`: run test (render with [lofi] settings)

-* `--no-display`: do not open matplotlib preview window.
+`--no-display`: do not open matplotlib preview window.

-* `--no-shuffle`: do not shuffle pixels before chunking.
-This, in practice, means that instead of being rendered at random, the image is raytraced progressively starting from the top.
-The end result is identical.
+`--no-shuffle`: do not shuffle pixels before chunking.
+This, in practice, means that instead of being rendered as a gradually densening cloud, the image is raytraced progressively starting from the top.
+The end result is identical, but with shuffling the preview window might give an idea of the render sooner.
+However, **disabling shuffling** provides a nice speed improvement for larger images, because:

+1) copying rendered data to the large final image buffer is slightly faster if it's contiguous
+2) per chunk, the raytracer performs full calculations relative to an object (disc, horizon, etc) if and only if at least one ray of it its the object.
+So, if chunks are actually contiguous, there is a certain probability that some of them will never hit certain objects and many computations will be skipped.
+Shuffled chunks almost surely hit every object in the scene.

 The (single) scene filename can be placed anywhere, and is recognized as such if it doesn't start with the `-` character.
 If omitted, `scenes/default.scene` is rendered.